Spring Cleaning Safety: Commercial Cleaning Tools Designed for Injury Prevention

-It’s a misconception that the more solution and water used when mopping, the cleaner the floors will be.
+It’s a misconception that the more solution is used when mopping, the cleaner the floors will be.
 However, the opposite is true.
-Too much floor cleaning solution and you can leave behind a residue and too much water, the more dangerous the floors become.
-85% of worker’s compensation claims are attributed to employees slipping on slick floors (Industrial Safety & Occupational Health Markets 5th edition), so using less water when mopping is ideal.
-Using a mopping system that requires less water, you’ll make your floors safer while cleaning just as effectively, if not more.
+With too much floor cleaning solution, you can leave behind a residue and excess water, which will lead to more slippery floors.
+85% of worker’s compensation claims are attributed to employees slipping on slick floors (Industrial Safety & Occupational Health Markets 5th edition), so using less solution when mopping is ideal.
+Using a mopping system that requires less solution, you’ll make your floors safer while cleaning just as effectively, if not more.

 #4 High Access Cleaning and Dusting